Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

 \section{Simulation Studies}

-We conduct simulation studies to assess the finite-sample performance of our proposed methodology by comparing it against the oracle policy and the learned policy based on the standard IPW estimator.
-We also examine the finite-sample performance of the proposed policy value estimator, which can be used for policy evaluation.
+We conduct simulation studies to assess the finite-sample learning performance of our proposed methodology.
+We compare this against the performance of the oracle policy, the learned policy under anonymous interference, and the one based on the standard IPW estimator.
+We also examine the finite-sample performance of the proposed policy value estimators for policy evaluation.